picsavary/lorem-ipsum-bundle/README.md

 author: anne marie savary <picsavary@mac.com>

-This project and its code is under MIT License Required Symfony ^4.3
+This project and its code is under MIT License

-# Hello LoremIpsumBundle!
+Required: Symfony ^4.3 - Php ^7.2

+# LoremIpsumBundle for Symfony ^4.3
-LoremIpsumBundle is a way for you to generate "fake text" into your Symfony application, but with *just* a little bit more joy than your normal lorem ipsum.
+LoremIpsumBundle is a way for you to generate english "fake text" into your Symfony ^4.3 application.
 Install the package with:
 ```console
 composer require amps/lorem-ipsum-bundle